sanzi0/CppPrimer/Chapter 2/Section 2.3/README.md

 ##### (c) `int* ip, ip2;`
-`ip` is an uninitialized pointer to an `int` and has undefined value, `ip2` is an uninitialized variable of type `int` and its value depends on whether it's defined in a function block or globally.
+`ip` is an uninitialized pointer to an `int` and has undefined value, `ip2` is an uninitialized variable of type `int` and its value depends on whether it's defined in a function block (undefined) or globally (0).